thewolmer/floor-stat-bot/README.md

   npm run start
 ```

-The bot will now update the specified user's nickname with the current floor price of the chosen NFT collection.
+The bot will now update the its nickname with the current floor price of the chosen NFT collection.

 ## Contributing